Review of Native Performance Dry Dog Food

 From here, the list goes on to include a number of other items.

-Although we can’t be certain as to why this ingredient has been included here, some reports suggest peat can aid in digestion, growth and immune function of certain animals.3
+Although we can’t be certain as to why this ingredient has been included here, some reports suggest peat can aid in digestion, growth and immune function of certain animals.2

-Judging by its ingredients alone, Native Performance Dog Food looks to be an above-average kibble.
+Based on its ingredients alone, Native Performance Dog Food looks like an above-average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and yeast, this looks like the profile of a kibble containing a significant amount of meat.

-Native Performance Dog Food is a grain-based kibble using a notable amount of lamb or chicken meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Native Performance is a grain-inclusive dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.